Pappert

 ___________Sustainability

-The project is split into two different energy strategies.
-6 plots will be constructed to the Passivhaus Classic standard, which is low energy building standard with rigorous quality standards that are independently assessed and accredited by the Passivhaus Institute in Germany.
-The remaining 20 homes will be built to CCG’s Net Zero Homes standard, which sees a combination of a fabric first approach, married with a low carbon heating, renewables and energy storage.
+• The project is split into two different energy strategies.
+6 plots were constructed to the Passivhaus Classic standard, which is low energy building standard with rigorous quality standards that are independently assessed and accredited by the Passivhaus Institute in Germany.

-The Net Zero Carbon homes will benefit from between 8-12 solar photovoltaic panels (PV) linked to 13.5kW Tesla Powerwall electric batteries.
-All homes will benefit from high levels of fabric performance, with triple glazing as standard.
-The Passivhaus homes will benefit from Mechanical Ventilation with Heat Recovery (MVHR).
+• The Net Zero Carbon homes will benefit from between 8-12 solar photovoltaic panels (PV) linked to 13.5kW Tesla Powerwall electric batteries.

 ___________Our Scope